basho/basho_docs/content/riak/cs/2.1.1/cookbooks/configuration/riak-for-cs.md

 ]}
 ```

-This will enable Riak to create [[siblings|Causal Context#Siblings]],
-which is necessary for Riak CS to function.
-If you are connecting to
-Riak CS from a [[client library|Client Libraries]], don't worry: you
-will not have to manage [[conflict resolution]], as all Riak CS
+This will enable Riak to create [siblings](/riak/kv/2.1.3/learn/concepts/causal-context/#Siblings), which is necessary for Riak CS to function.
+If you are connecting to Riak CS from a [client library](/riak/kv/2.1.3/developing/client-libraries), don't worry: you will not have to manage [conflict resolution](/riak/kv/2.1.3/developing/usage/conflict-resolution), as all Riak CS
 operations are strongly consistent by definition.

 <div class="note">